 - Topiramate (Qudexy XR, Trokendi XR, Topamax) or

 You have a headache.
 Again?
 The first step in preventing frequent headaches is determining your type of headache.
 Sometimes headaches are a symptom of another disease or condition; sometimes, there is no apparent cause.

 Look closely at the signs and symptoms of your headache.
 Keeping a headache diary can help you identify the type of headache.
 Pay attention to when headaches appear, symptoms, and potential triggers such as food, stress, or changes in sleep.

-Headaches rank amongst the most common and frequent ailments.
+Headaches rank among the most common and frequent ailments.
 A headache is not a disease but may indicate other underlying problems.
-Headaches are common in about 50-75% of all teens.
+Headaches are common in about 50–75% of all teens.
 However, recurrent headaches can upset and worry an individual to a great extent.
 The most common headaches people in their teens and early twenties have are tension headaches and migraines.
 Sometimes, these problems may require a visit to a medical provider.

 Almost everyone has headaches, and often you don’t have to worry.
-Just use regular painkillers and try to avoid headaches triggers.
+Just use regular painkillers and try to avoid headache triggers.
 But if the headaches interfere with your activities, work, or personal life, it’s time to see your doctor.
 Headaches can’t always be avoided, but your doctor can help manage the symptoms.